PhD Program in German Studies/Literature

 Graduate School of Arts and Sciences Programs & Policies handbook

-More information about requirements for the Combined PhD Program in German Studies/Film and Media Studies.
+The Combined PhD Program in German Studies/Film and Media Studies